Resentment in a relationship has roots.

 Every relationship dynamic has different issues, with causes of resentment differing greatly from couple to couple.
 However, there are a few underlying causes that commonly lead to the build-up of resentment in romantic relationships.

 “Resentment happens when you have an issue that you feel stuck in with your partner and even after craving to change the stuck spot in the relationship, change has not happened.
-You might turn to feelings of resentment over feeling connected with your partner,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+You might turn to feelings of resentment over feeling connected with your partner,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 Harboring feelings of resentment wreaks havoc on relationships — destroying communication, intimacy, and connection.